 There are communication stumbling blocks to any public speaking event, be it speaking in front of a group of people or testifying during deposition or at trial.
 Each comes with its own level of stress and anxiety for anyone and for a variety of reasons.
-Understanding the source of a person’s anxiety can help a witness begin to keep his fears at bay (they really never go away) and focus on the content of his testimony.
-The potential sources for anxiety listed below are certainly common for the newbie witness but don’t be lulled into thinking that an experienced witness doesn’t have anxiety – they do.
-They just know how to hide it a bit better, but at some point, it emerges as “poker tell” (a facial tick, stumbling of a words, inordinate non-verbal behavior, etc.).
+Understanding the source of your witnesses’ anxiety can help them begin to keep their fears at bay (they never fully go away) and focus on the content of the testimony.
+The potential sources for witness anxiety listed below are certainly common for a newbie witness, but don’t be lulled into thinking that an experienced witness doesn’t have anxiety – they do.
+They just know how to hide it a bit better, but at some point, it emerges as a “poker tell” (a facial tick, stumbling over words, inordinate non-verbal behavior, etc.).
 If a witness is not responding to your prep, you might consider one of the following reasons for the source of their anxiety.
 Please note that many of these are not mutually exclusive, and instead overlap with each other.

 Letting people down/losing the case.